kingkybel/Transfer/CMakeTutorial/Step03/__INSTRUCTIONS__.md

 01) in the Step03/src folder create a CMakelists.txt file, e.g. by `touch ./src/CMakeLists.txt`
 02) edit ./CMakeLists.txt and ./src/CMakeLists.txt and move the lines
 ```
-# Adding something we can run - Output name matches target name
 add_executable(step3 src/step3.cc src/greeter.cc)
 ```
 from ./CMakeLists.txt to ./src/CMakeLists.txt and save both files
-03) edit the file ./CMakeLists.txt and add the line
+03) edit the file ./CMakeLists.txt in the root directory and add the line at the end and save.
 ```
 add_subdirectory(src)
 ```
-at the end of the file and save it.
 04) in the build folder run `cmake ..`
 05) observe: The build fails with error message
 ```